sakshiagarwal99/my-resume-website/content/post/global-impact-sprint/index.md

 </p>

 <p style='text-align: justify;'>
-🌏 <b>Day 3: Decide:</b> Collectively, we deliberated on the most promising features from each sketch, piecing them together into a new comprehensive sketch.
+🌏 Day 3: Decide: Collectively, we deliberated on the most promising features from each sketch, piecing them together into a new comprehensive sketch.
 We then crafted a compelling storyboard, carefully selecting the ideal persona to effectively communicate our solution.
 </p>

 ![Storyboarding](https://media.licdn.com/dms/image/D4E12AQEtORaYNDov8A/article-inline_image-shrink_1000_1488/0/1688770314431?e=1699488000&v=beta&t=z35o8stlcusiZy-715SKNqJj00mNyPb8MDtHZhvGIQY)

 <p style='text-align: justify;'>
-💻 <b>Day 4: Prototype:</b> We built a high-fidelity prototype on #figma, simulating our product to prepare for testing with customers the following day.
+💻 Day 4: Prototype: We built a high-fidelity prototype on #figma, simulating our product to prepare for testing with customers the following day.
 </p>

 <p style='text-align: justify;'>
-🧐 <b>Day 5: Test:</b> The moment of truth arrived as we conducted 1:1 interviews, subjecting our prototype to rigorous scrutiny.
+🧐 Day 5: Test: The moment of truth arrived as we conducted 1:1 interviews, subjecting our prototype to rigorous scrutiny.
 These crucial interactions allowed us to validate our assumptions and gather invaluable feedback, which we used to iterate and refine our prototype for the final presentation.
 </p>

 <p style='text-align: justify;'>
-💙 <u>In conclusion</u>, this experience stands as one of the most remarkable I have encountered in New York City.
+💙 In conclusion, this experience stands as one of the most remarkable I have encountered in New York City.
 Collaborating with individuals from diverse cultural backgrounds, all working harmoniously towards a shared goal, imparted invaluable lessons that will resonate with me forever.
 I am profoundly grateful for this opportunity to go beyond mere conversations about #sustainability and actively contribute to something that holds the power to transform our world for the better.
 </p>